-Graduate certificate and master's degree programs primarily focus on teaching.
-Students in these types of programs will learn coaching techniques, sport psychology and nutrition.
-Doctoral degree program students can often specialize in sub-fields, like sports administration or exercise science.
+Graduate certificate and master's degree programs in physical education primarily prepare individuals for public school teaching.
+On the other hand, Ph.D. programs prepare students for university-level research or teaching careers.
+Doctoral degree program students can often specialize in sub-fields.
 Applicants to doctoral programs often need a master's degree in physical education or a similar field.
-Ph.D. program graduates are prepared for university-level research or teaching careers.
+Some programs also require teacher licensure.

 Graduate Certificate in Physical Education